sirji-ai/sirji/CONTRIBUTING.md

 # Contributing to Sirji

-Thank you for your interest in contributing to Sirji, a VS Code Extension aimed at enhancing your coding workflow.
-This guide will help you set up your environment for contributing to Sirji.
+Thank you for your interest in contributing to Sirji, a VS Code Extension that aims to enhance your coding experience.
+This guide is designed to help you set up your environment for contributing to Sirji and its components, including the associated PyPI packages.

-## Getting Started
+## Prerequisites

-Before contributing, you'll need to clone the repository and set up the project on your local machine.
-Follow these steps to get started:
+Make sure you have installed all of the following prerequisites on your machine:

+- Visual Studio Code (>= 1.80.2)
+- Node.js (>= 18) and npm (>= 8.19)
+- Python (>= 3.11) - Make sure `python --version` runs without error.
+- tee command - Make sure `which tee` runs without error.

+## Contributing to VS Code Extension

 ### 1. Clone the Repository